 Dashlane is first and foremost a well-designed, easy-to-use password manager, but these days it's also something of a one-stop-shopping experience for online data security.
-Dashlane Premium comes with a VPN, separate secure browser, and Dark Web Monitoring to alert you if your info shows up in a data-dump.
-Premium Plus even includes credit monitoring and Identity Theft insurance, and all of those features jack up the price.
+Dashlane Premium comes with a VPN, separate secure browser, and Dark Web Monitoring to alert you if your info shows up in a data dump.

 The most important parts of any password manager are security and convenience.
-Enpass offers the same level of password vault security as the rest of the competition, but there's an added layer of security in its model because it doesn't store any of your data itself — you choose where to store and sync it.
-That adds a little more overhead for you at first, but you can have the peace of mind of knowing you control the vault's location.
+Enpass offers the same level of password vault security as the rest of the competition, but there's an added layer of protection in its model because it doesn't store any of your data itself — you choose where to store and sync it so that you can save it in Google Drive or Dropbox.
+Of course, that adds a little more overhead for you at first, but you can have the peace of mind of knowing you control the vault's location.

 Then there's convenience.
 Of course, Enpass has apps for all of the major platforms, and your cloud service of choice can provide syncing, but there's nothing more convenient than never having a recurring payment just to keep your password manager around.
 Enpass is a one-time purchase, not a subscription, so you buy it and own it.
 That's it.

-There's a lot of great password managers out there that bring a lot more control and multi-layer security to this affair, but our Ara Wagoner hasn't felt the need to pay for any of them since the default Autofill from Google gets the job done just fine:
+There's a lot of great password managers out there that bring a lot more control and multi-layer security to this affair, but for ease of use, nothing beats a pre-installed service.